-Dr. Solomon has performed thousands of cataract surgeries and would like to provide you with some information regarding current techniques of cataract surgery.
+Dr. Montgomery has performed thousands of cataract surgeries and would like to provide you with some information regarding current techniques of cataract surgery.

 A cataract is a clouding of the natural lens inside the eye, which can interfere with vision.
 Most commonly causing blurry vision but also glare.
 When the degree of blurriness is bothering a patient’s visual needs, removal of the cataract is needed to improve vision.
 A lens implant is placed in the eye to replace the natural lens.